arturadib/agility/docs/_docs.md

 ## [Events](#events)

-There are two types of events in Agility: DOM events, and Agility events, and both are implicitly bound to controller functions by matching function and event names.
+There are two types of events in Agility: DOM events and Agility events.
+Both are implicitly bound to controller functions by matching function and event names.

+Controller functions can bind to multiple events at the same time by comma-separating the events.
+For example, a controller function named `click #a, click #b` would fire when either click event occurred.

 User-defined controllers extend (i.e. are called in addition to) built-in controllers.

 ### [DOM events](#events-dom)